smXplorer/AlliGator/docs/source/alligator-decay-fit-parameter-map-panel.rst

 select the color highlighting parameters respectively above or below the display range minimum).

-The *X*,*Y* and *Map Value* indicators at the bottom right provide the location of the cursor (also visible in the image information bar below the map), as well as the actual map value at that location. if that latter indicator appears unresponsive, briefly move the mouse out of the window and back to reactuivate mouse tracking (that trick also work to reactivate the :ref:`alligator-local-decay-graph-window` mentioned below).
+The *X*, *Y* and *Map Value* indicators at the bottom right provide the location of the cursor (also visible in the image information bar below the map), as well as the actual map value at that location. if that latter indicator appears unresponsive, briefly move the mouse out of the window and back to reactivate mouse tracking (that trick also work to reactivate the :ref:`alligator-local-decay-graph-window` mentioned below).